 This section could benefit from a thorough discussion with your healthcare provider.
 Most notably, it’s important to realize that whether you choose to have a medicated or unmedicated delivery, your birthing decisions matter.

 “All birth is birth,” notes Hamp.
 “The experience of labor and delivery can sometimes be similar to the reasons why someone may want to run a marathon.
 Some people want to know that they can do it and they want the satisfaction of physically feeling and working through their labor.
 But no one way is better than the other.”

 Unmedicated delivery options that can help with pain management include:

 - Breathing techniques.

-- Movement exercises that use squatting bars or balls.
+- Movement exercises that use squatting bars or birthing balls.

 “There are different labor circuits and labor positions you can do, and movement can take pressure off of parts of your body where you might be feeling more pain and more intensity,” explains Hamp.
 “Movement helps with repositioning the fetus and helps open your pelvis in different ways.”

 - IV pain medications.